 The one brand he wears more than any other is Gucci.
 Sometimes it's just a pair of yellow loafers, like the ones he wore in the This Is America music video.

 And sometimes it's head-to-toe Italian luxury.

-He seems to love Gucci more than any other brand, and he often trusts the designer label to make sure he looks great for formal, press worthy events.
+He seems to love Gucci more than any other brand (or at least his stylist, Ilaria Urbinati, does) and he often trusts the designer label to make sure he looks great for formal, press worthy events.